WE'RE A FAMILY AFFAIR

 It’s more about suggesting to buyers what they could do with a Barbican flat once they’ve bought it.
 Take the penthouses in Mountjoy House.
 I think it would be great to partially take down the wall between the living area and the kitchen, to open up the area between them.
 It would make it much more open and completely transform the area.
 Contemporary lifestyles mean people like open plan kitchens etc. Open spaces can be key.
 That’s certainly the case in the Barbican estate.

 With 4-bedroom Barbican tower flats, I nearly always suggest taking the fourth bedroom wall down, which creates a larger living area and less of a passageway when entering the flat.
 It is a relatively easy process but permissions still need to be sought.

 Q: You seem to have some strong views on selling?

-After more than 20 years of selling and letting properties in the Barbican I know which features attract the buyers.
+After 25 years of selling and letting properties in the Barbican I know which features attract the buyers.
 It's often about how to present things.

 Q: Do you like the Barbican personally?

-I still love it, even after more than 20 years.
+I still love it, even after 25 years.
 I love when someone tells me something new and interesting about the Barbican estate.
-For instance, I discovered there’s a wall behind Frobisher Crescent which has all different kinds of trial surfaces from when Chamberlin Powell & Bon were building the Barbican, but it is something you can only see if an engineer lets you in.
+For instance when I discovered there’s a wall behind Frobisher Crescent which has all different kinds of trial surfaces from when Chamberlin Powell & Bon were building the Barbican, but it is something you can only see if an engineer lets you in.

 Q: Does your being keen on the Barbican help with selling?